Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the bacteria Clostridium botulinum.

 Wound botulism occurs when Clostridium botulinum contaminates a wound or is introduced into other tissues.
 Inside the wound, the bacteria produce toxins that are absorbed into the bloodstream.
 Injecting drugs with needles that are not sterilized can cause this type of botulism, as can injecting contaminated heroin into a muscle or under the skin (skin popping).

 Infant botulism develops in infants who eat food containing spores of the bacteria rather than toxins.
 The spores then grow in the infant's intestine, where they produce toxins.
 The cause of most cases is unknown, but some cases have been linked to the ingestion of honey.
 Infant botulism occurs most commonly among infants younger than 6 months.

 Symptoms of food-borne botulism develop suddenly, usually 18 to 36 hours after toxins enter the body, although symptoms can start as soon as 4 hours or as late as 8 days after ingesting the toxins.
 The more toxin ingested, the sooner people become sick.
-Usually, people who become sick within 24 hours of eating contaminated food are the most severely affected.

 In about 90% of infants with infant botulism, constipation is the first symptom.
 Then the muscles become paralyzed, beginning in the face and head and eventually reaching the arms, legs, and muscles involved in breathing.
 Eyelids droop, crying is weak, drooling may increase, infants are less able to suck, and their face loses its expression.
 Problems range from being tired and feeding slowly to losing a substantial amount of muscle tone and having difficulty breathing.
 When infants lose muscle tone, they may feel abnormally limp.